matthewscharles/instrument-maker/contributing.md

 <https://flight-manual.atom.io/using-atom/sections/find-and-replace/>

 I am working on some templates and scripts to automate help file generation — get in touch if there's something you feel needs automating or would be interested in contributing to this side of things.

-## Graph on parent

-Open the object in a text editor and add this line to make sure the user does not open the source patch by accident:

-`#X coords 0 -1 1 1 15 15 1 0 800;`

-In the first line, remove the font size (the fifth number following canvas) e.g.

-`#N canvas 0 23 450 300` **10**`;`

-Please don't make these modifications to the corresponding help files.

 # Indexing